The application deadline for September 2018 intake is January 8, 2018

-To be considered for admission, applicants must normally have a bachelor’s degree with a cumulative grade point average of at least 3.5 from a recognized university, preferably in an arts or social sciences discipline.
+Applicants must normally have a bachelor’s degree with a cumulative grade point average of at least 3.4 from a recognized university, preferably in an arts or social sciences discipline.

 Incomplete and late applications will not be considered.